OWASP/www-project-embedded-application-security/README.md

 ## Contributions

-Any contributions to the guide itself should be made via the [guide's project repo] (https://scriptingxss.gitbook.io/embedded-appsec-best-practices/.
+Any contributions to the guide itself should be made via the [guide's project repo] (https://scriptingxss.gitbook.io/embedded-appsec-best-practices/)

 Made possible by contributions from:

 Jim Manico

 Benjamin Samuels

 Janet Kulp

 ## Getting Started

-For the most up to date best practices document, please visit https://scriptingxss.gitbooks.io/embedded-appsec-best-practices/
+For the most up to date best practices document, please visit the [GitBook] (https://scriptingxss.gitbooks.io/embedded-appsec-best-practices/)